 The dates for the practical session will be displayed in the news section and/

 Students in an advanced subject-specific semester, who are yet to complete the respective course, should also attend the corresponding lecture.
-Please register for the practical session in Portal² and inform the dean's office by sending an e-mail to either hiwijura(at)mail.uni-mannheim.dediers.
-If you have any other general questions, please also send them to these e-mail addresses only.
+Please register for the practical session in Portal² and inform the dean's office by sending an e-mail to either hiwijura or mail.uni-mannheim.dediers.
+If you have any other general questions, please also send them to these e-mail addresses only. uni-mannheim.de

 Please note that in case you need to be informed about possible changes or other details regarding the small group sessions, you will be contacted via your university e-mail address.